 Click the [Upload scene] button.
 The Upload Scene window will appear.

 Enter a scene name.
-The Immerse Platform supports both VR and Web (browser) scenes; they can be uploaded in the following combinations:
+The Immerse Platform supports PCVR, Web (browser) and Android scenes.

-Upload file(s) (VR files can only be in .zip format, Web files cab be .zip or .tar.gz.)
+Upload file(s) (VR files must be .zip format, Web files can be .zip or .tar.gz.)

 Note: The file size limit is 500 MB for Web and 1 GB for VR files.

-Upload Thumbnail (optional).
+Upload Thumbnail (recommended).
 Choose an image to represent the scene in the scene list. (.png or .jpg format supported).

 Share scene (optional).
 If checked, any person in your organisation will be able to add this scene to a space.